 Fillers reduce the appearance of crow's feet, laugh lines, and other skin deformities which develop with age, as subcutaneous fat deposits beneath the skin naturally diminish.

 This non-invasive, non-surgical cosmetic procedure help tone the face and improve overall appearance providing higher levels of confidence and comfort.

 Dermal fillers can combat the early signs of aging, providing long-lasting benefits toward the aforementioned aesthetic concerns, as well as improving other areas of decreased skin elasticity resulting from strained facial muscles.
-Board-certified dermatologist Dr. Weitzbuch can also provide this treatment as part of an overall skin rejuvenation package.
+Under the guidance of Board-certified dermatologist Dr. Hal Weitzbuch, our team of expert injectors can also provide this treatment as part of an overall skin rejuvenation package

 A dermal filler will be injected into the affected area to help provide a cushion for the muscle, essentially taking the place of the underlying facial tissue that naturally reduces in size as a person ages.
-Before the procedure, your face will be mapped by board-certified dermatologist Dr. Weitzbuch or a specially trained nurse.
-Treatment sites ideal for injection, will be identified.
+Before the procedure, treatment sites ideal for injection will be identified.
 Once that's done, the injections may proceed.
 Numbing of the injection sites is usually achieved through cold temperatures, but a topical anesthetic may be used for maximum patient comfort.

 An ice pack is often used to help alleviate swelling.
 Patients usually do not require medication for any discomfort: injection sites may be tender for a day or two, but individuals are usually able to resume their regular routines almost immediately.
 To minimize bruising, it’s helpful to avoid aspirin for 10 days, and anti-inflammatories like Motrin, Advil, Aleve, and Ibuprofen, and fish oil for 3-4 days, if possible.

 The beauty of facial fillers is there is typically no downtime and no need to take off work to recover.